gelilaa/shopify-shop/README.md

 # shopify-shop
-a shopify cd/ci repository with production, staging and development.
+a shopify cd/ci repository with production, staging and development. website password : freort123